Antonio Piaggio: Sketches and engravings

 One of Piaggio's sketches of the 1779 eruption of Vesuvius was used by Hamilton as the basis for an illustration in the lavish book 'Campi Phlegraei'; and a number of Piaggio's engravings remain in circulation.
 Hamilton used another of Piaggio's illustrations in a paper describing the 1794 eruption of Vesuvius.
-The caption records that Piaggio drew the sketch from Resina during the force of the eruption, but that the proximity to the activity meant that it was incomplete since Piaggio's friends had had to rescue the him in the midst of a shower of cinders and sulphureous ashes.
+The caption records that Piaggio drew the sketch from Resina during the force of the eruption, but that the proximity to the activity meant that it was incomplete since Piaggio's friends had had to rescue him in the midst of a shower of cinders and sulphureous ashes.

 The British Museum holds a drawing by Giovanni Benedetto Castiglione that was once from Piaggio's collections.